Whether you’re looking to buy or rent a Scamp trailer, the cost will likely play an important role.

 Fuel Costs

-Fuel costs will vary significantly depending on your tow vehicle’s MPG, distance traveled, cost per gallon of gas, etc.
+Fuel costs will vary based on your tow vehicle’s MPG, how far you’re traveling, and gas prices.

 Hidden Costs of Owning a Scamp Trailer

-- Park Fees: The cost to reserve a spot at an RV park can range from $15 to over $100 per night, depending on their location and amenities.
-You can help offset these costs by splitting your time at free boondocking locations.
+• Park Fees: Staying at an RV park can cost anywhere from $15 to over $100 per night, depending on location and amenities.
+You can save by spending some nights at free boondocking spots.

-- Registration Fees: Depending on where you live, you’ll likely have yearly registration fees.
-For example, in Iowa, a Class-A recreational vehicle that costs over $80,000 has a $400 per year registration fee.
+• Registration Fees: You’ll likely have to pay yearly registration fees.
+For instance, in Iowa, a Class-A RV that costs over $80,000 has a $400 annual registration fee.

-- Memberships: While RV membership programs like Thousand Trails and Passport America are designed to save you money, they still cost to be a part of.
+• Memberships: RV membership programs like Thousand Trails and Passport America can save you money, but they also have membership fees.

-- Supplies: Similar to a home, you’ll need to stock your RV with supplies, including kitchen utensils, food, laundry and cleaning supplies, etc.
+• Supplies: Just like a house, you’ll need to stock your RV with essentials—kitchen items, food, cleaning supplies, and more.

-Now that you understand the costs of buying and owning an RV, what’s next?
+Now that you understand the costs of buying and owning a Scamp, what’s next?
 Check out our guide on the pros and cons of owning an RV to find out if owning one is cost-effective and if it’s truly right for you!